 ASC Quality Reporting

-The Ambulatory Surgical Center Quality Reporting (ASCQR) Program is a pay-for-reporting, quality data program finalized by the Centers for Medicare & Medicaid Services (CMS).
-Under this program, ASCs report quality of care data for standardized measures to not receive a payment penalty to their annual payment update to their ASC annual payment rate, beginning with Calendar Year (CY) 2014 payments.
+The Ambulatory Surgical Center Quality Reporting (ASCQR) Program is a pay-for-reporting, quality data program administered by the Centers for Medicare & Medicaid Services (CMS).
+Under this program, ASCs report quality of care data for standardized measures to not receive a payment penalty to their annual payment update to their ASC annual payment rate.

-Initial program requirements were included in the CY 2012 Outpatient Prospective Payment System (OPPS)/ASC final rule, CMS-1525-FC, and the FY 2013 Inpatient Prospective Payment System/Long-term Care Hospital (IPPS/LTCH) final rule with comment period.
+Initial program requirements were finalized in the CY 2012 Outpatient Prospective Payment System (OPPS)/ASC final rule with comment period, CMS-1525-FC, and the FY 2013 Inpatient Prospective Payment System/Long-term Care Hospital (IPPS/LTCH) final rule with comment period.

 Read more about the Ambulatory Surgical Center (ASC) Quality Reporting Program in the most recent final rule found here.

-The Centers for Medicare & Medicaid Services (CMS) seeks to develop a comprehensive set of quality measures to be available for widespread use for making informed decisions and quality improvement in the ambulatory surgical center (ASC) setting.
-For the CY 2021 payment determinations, a variety of data sources were used to determine the quality of care that Medicare beneficiaries received, including measures submitted via a web-based tool and Quality Data Codes placed on the CMS claim form, both completed by the facility, or through Medicare administrative claims information.
+CMS seeks to develop a comprehensive set of quality measures to be available for widespread use for making informed decisions and quality improvement in the ambulatory surgical center (ASC) setting.
+For the CY 2023 payment determinations, a variety of data sources were used to determine the quality of care that Medicare beneficiaries received, including measures submitted via a web-based tool completed by the facility, or through Medicare administrative claims information.

 CMS continues to evaluate measures, ensuring meaningful information is collected to ensure quality of care, removing measures that are no longer needed and adding measures to continue the quality improvement process.
 Measures planned for future implementation will focus on patient-reported outcomes measure following elective procedures, risk factors that influence health disparities, and measures to assess pain management surgical procedures performed in ASCs.

 - ASC-9 Endoscopy/Polyp Surveillance: Appropriate Follow-Up Interval for Normal Colonoscopy in Average Risk Patients